chartergreenm/notes/README.md

 # 2024-01-26
 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, strive to write clean, readable, and maintainable code.
 Remember that code is read far more often than it's written.
 Invest time in modularizing your work, documenting your thought process, and choosing the right abstractions.
 Always consider future developers who will inherit your code – make it easy for them to understand and extend.
 And above all, embrace continuous learning because programming languages and paradigms evolve, but the principles of good coding remain timeless."

+# 2024-01-27
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
+Remember that simplicity, readability, and modularity often lead to better performance in the long run."

+This quote by computer scientist Donald Knuth emphasizes that over-concern with efficiency early in the development process can result in complex, hard-to-maintain code, which could ultimately cause more problems than it solves.
+It suggests a balanced approach where optimization comes later, once the functionality and structure are sound.